python-trio/trio/docs/source/reference-testing.rst

-when you call ``sendall``, or when you close the send stream, then it automatically triggers a call to :func:`memory_stream_pump`, which is a convenience function that takes data out of a :class:`MemorySendStream`'s buffer and puts it into a :class:`MemoryReceiveStream`'s buffer.
+when you call ``sendall``, or when you close the send stream, then it automatically triggers a call to :func:`memory_stream_pump`, which is a convenience function that takes data out of a :class:`MemorySendStream`\´s buffer and puts it into a :class:`MemoryReceiveStream`\´s buffer.
 But that's just the default – you can replace this with whatever arbitrary behavior you want.

 Trio also provides some specialized functions for testing completely